RyanBaig/TerminalTools/docs/modules/db-management/sql-query.md

 ### **_Usage_**

-1. Open the terminal and type tt db-management.
+1. Open the terminal and type tt `db-management`.
 2. Type the number associated with the SQL Query function.
 (1)
 3. You will be asked to enter the path to the database you want to query.
 4. A text file for editing SQL queries will be opened, where you can input your SQL query.